Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

     difference between men and women?
 Even in the realm of "Sex," whatever that means?
 The very fact that our society is so transfixed on this pursuit is itself enlightening.
 But why must there be any difference at all?

+[^2]: This is a bit of jargon used in a lot of post-modern writing, but I find
+    it to serve a useful place for the sake of clarity.
+You can think of it rather literally, meaning "before discussion," which is like another way of saying something that exists the way it exists "before" any kind of cultural or social factors or experiences are applied to it.
+Post-modernists tend to scoff at the idea of anything "pre-discursive," because a key component of post-modernist philosophy is that ontology is exclusively cultural.
+You'll see this layered through a lot of Butler's work, for example―the very theory of gender performativity denies a "being" (_especially_ pre-discursive) of gender, instead arguing that the "doing" of gender creates the illusion of a "being."